LouvainVerificationLab/pynusmv/doc/source/tutorial.rst

 The different sections of an SMV module are declared as members with special names such as `INIT`, `TRANS`, or `ASSIGN`.
 Some must be iterables (such as `INIT` and `TRANS`), others must be mappings (such as `ASSIGN`).

 The :mod:`model module <pynusmv.model>` supports a large variety of classes to define all concepts in SMV modules.
 For instance, in the code above, we can write `c1.c` for the `c` variable of the `c1` instance.
 Standard arithmetic operations such as additions are supported by SMV expressions, as shown with `c + 1` above.

+Another way to produce a Python-defined NuSMV model is to parse an existing SMV model (as a string or as a file) with the :mod:`parser <pynusmv.parser>` module functionalities.
+It contains the :func:`parseAllString <pynusmv.parser.parseAllString>` function to parse a string according to a pre-defined parser.
+Several parsers are provided to parse identifiers (:data:`parser.identifier <pynusmv.parser.identifier>`), expressions (:data:`parser.next_expression <pynusmv.parser.next_expression>`), modules (:data:`parser.module <pynusmv.parser.module>`), etc.

 The defined modules can then be loaded in PyNuSMV in a similar way to SMV files::